A STEPS ONTARIO CREATIVE PLACEMAKING PROJECT

 New app integration

 We believe that Business Improvement Areas (BIAs) are the heart of our communities.
 Expanding on the success of last year’s Main Street Art Challenge and in partnership with RBC Royal Bank and the City of Toronto, STEPS is working with 27 BIAs across Ontario this summer to implement placemaking initiatives as part of their main street recovery strategy.
 From creative coaching and hiring local artists to create new public artwork, to implementing innovative ways to safely engage with the artworks with an upcoming launch of an interactive app, I HeART Main Street is helping BIAs foster trust and a sense of community through challenging times.
+This project is a great example of Ontario creative placemaking.

 - Pro-bono creative placemaking and public art services